 - Inability to put weight on the affected area.

 - The bone may be bent at an unnatural angle.

-- Bleeding in case of open fracture which breaks soft tissues.
+- Bleeding in case of an open fracture, which breaks soft tissues.

 - The patient may feel dizzy and nauseous.

 The aim of fracture treatment is to ensure the best possible function of the broken bone after healing.
-Doctors conduct a thorough examination by examining the affected area and interviewing the patient.
+Orthopedic specialists conduct a thorough examination of the affected area.
 They order an X-ray to obtain visuals of the broken bone.
-In some cases, a CT or MRI is also administered.
+In some cases, a CT or MRI is also necessary.

-Once the type and severity of the fracture are determined, the doctor diagnoses the fracture and recommends treatment.
-If casting and bracing is the optimal treatment, the broken bone is realigned under general anesthetic.
-The realignment of the bone is called reducing the fracture, it is done through manipulation, closed reduction or open reduction and internal fixation.
+Once the type and severity of the fracture are determined, the doctor recommends treatment.
+If casting and bracing are the optimal treatment, the broken bone is realigned under general anesthetic.
+The realignment of the bone is called reducing the fracture; it is done through manipulation, closed reduction, or open reduction and internal fixation.

-Generally, a cast is administered for 6-8 eight weeks.
-The broken bone heals itself by forming a new bone which grafts the broken bones.
-The cast/brace such as humeral fracture brace or elbow fracture brace is removed after the bone has healed.
+Generally, a cast is kept on for 6-8 eight weeks.
+The broken bone heals itself by forming a new bone that grafts the broken bones.
+The cast/brace, such as a humeral fracture brace or elbow fracture brace, is removed after the bone has healed.